Last updated on June 8th, 2021 at 06:15 pm

-- Overall, we rate the Anchorage Daily News Left-Center Biased based on editorial positions that slightly favor the left.
+- Overall, we rate the Anchorage Daily News Least Biased based on editorial positions that reasonably present both sides.
 We also rate them High for factual reporting due to proper sourcing and a clean fact check record.

 Factual Reporting: HIGH